False Flag (TV series): Production

 The series is directed by Oded Ruskin and stars Ishai Golan, Maggie Azarzar, Angel Bonanni, Ania Bukstein and Orna Salinger.
 It was created for Keshet International by Maria Feldman and Amit Cohen.

 The storyline is loosely based on the story of the assassination in Dubai of Mahmoud al-Mabhouh, co-founder of the military wing of Islamist Palestinian group Hamas, on January 19, 2010.

 Release

-The series had its world premiere at the Berlin International Film Festival in February, and won the audience award at France's Series Mania festival in April 2015.
+The series had its world premiere at the Berlin International Film Festival in February.
 In October 2015, during the annual trade show MIPCOM, it was announced that the series was acquired by Fox International and was its first acquisition of a foreign-language series on a global scale.

-False Flag originally aired on Israel's Channel 2 on October 29, 2015.
+It was first broadcast on Israel's Channel 2 on October 29, 2015, and was followed by a second season released on November 21, 2018.

 It aired on Fox UK in August 2017, and on Hulu in the United States in January 2018.
-Both seasons aired on SBS on Demand in Australia from 2020.
+Seasons 1-2 aired on SBS on Demand in Australia from 2020.

+The third season premiered in Israel on 23 March 2022 on Channel 12, before being released internationally by Fox.

 Reception

 The series was well-reviewed by The Guardian in the UK and by The New York Times US.

+The first season won both the Audience Award and the Grand Prize at France’s Series Mania.